William Clito: Count of Flanders

+Henry immediately challenged William's claim to Flanders, and ordered Stephen of Blois to invade.
+Stephen's attack was unsuccessful and William's counterattack into Boulogne forced him into a three-year truce.
+At this time, William also established Helias of Saint-Saëns as lord of Montreuil.
+Henry damaged his position by enacting a wool sanction against Flanders, financially supporting enemy claimants, and claiming Flanders himself.
+This, coupled with William's exactions against the Flemish towns, led to a general revolt that left him without most of his county.

+Thierry of Alsace yet another claimant, arose by April of 1128.
+William vigorously counterattacked in the next few months, which began to throw Thierry on the defensive.
+On the 18th and 19th of Bruges, Thierry gathered a large army from the Flemish towns and besieged the estate of Axspoele, held by an ally of William's, though had been being watched by Clito.
+At the Battle of Axspoele, William led Thierry's vanguard into an ambush and then routed his army.
 At this point, William was joined by Count Godfrey I of Louvain, and together their armies besieged Aalst on 12 July, with the probable intention of going on from there to reduce Ghent.

 During the course of the siege he was wounded in the arm in a scuffle with a foot soldier.
 The wound became gangrenous and William died at the age of twenty-five on 28 July 1128, attended to the end by his faithful brother-in-law, Helias of Saint-Saëns, whose wife was one of William's illegitimate half-sisters.

-William had written letters to his uncle, Henry I, asking for his followers to be pardoned; Henry did as requested.
+William had written letters to Henry I asking for his followers to be pardoned; Henry did as requested.
 Some followers returned to Henry I while others set out for the crusade.
 William's body was carried to the abbey of Saint Bertin in St. Omer and buried there.
 He left no children and was survived by his imprisoned father by six years.